unicframework/docs/Middlewares.md

 ### Create Middleware

-  Let's create a `middleware.php` file inside your `app/` directory, you can name it anything. you middleware class name should be match with file name.
+  Let's create a `middleware.php` file inside your `app` directory, you can name it anything.
+Your middleware class name and filename must be the same.

 ```php
 class middleware extends Middlewares {